-All motions, ex parte or otherwise, must be filed with the clerk of court and served on all opposing parties, except as otherwise provided by law.
-Service on the district attorney shall be accomplished by mailing a copy to the district attorney, unless the court has adopted an alternate method of service.
-Those courts that have adopted an alternative method of service on the district attorney are listed in Appendix 15.
+All motions, ex parte or otherwise, mustshall be filed with the clerk of court and served on all opposing parties, except as otherwise provided by law.
+Service on the district attorney shall be accomplished by hand delivery or by mailing a copy to the district attorney, unless the court has adopted an alternate method of service.
+Those courts that have adopted an alternative method of service on the district attorney are as listed in Appendix 15.

-An indigent defendant may file ex parte motions, as allowed by law, to the allotted judge, but must provide notice of the motion to the state.
-The state may file an opposition to the hearing being held ex parte and/or to the substance of the motion.
+An indigent defendant may file ex parte motions, as allowed by law, to with the allotted judge, but must provide notice of the motion as allowed by law.
+Notice shall be provided to the State.
+The State may file an opposition to the hearing being held ex parte and/or to the substance of the motion.
 Adopted April 1, 2002, effective April 1, 2002; amended November 3, 2004, effective January 1, 2005.

 See State v.
-Touchet, 642 So.2d 1213 (La.
-9/6/94) and Code of Crim.
+Touchet, 93-2839 (La.
+9/6/94); 642 So.2d 1213 (La.
+9/6/94) and La.
+Code of Crim.
 Proc. art.
 739.